raditya1117/HoneyBadger/fastapi-testing/article.md

 ```
 {"type":"FAILURE", "reason":"Error message", "operand_1":num1, "operand_2":num2, "operation":operation}
 ```

-All the exception handlers in our app return the error messages in the same format, which will make parsing the error message easier.
+All the exception handlers in our app return the error messages in the same format, which will make parsing the error messages easier.

 ### Customize Validation Error Responses